-My recommendation–forecast cash every week at least four weeks out.
+My recommendation–forecast cash every week for at least four weeks out.
 Eight weeks out is even better.
 I’ve found that accountants generally do not like doing these forecasts because they want perfection.
-Trust me, it’s better to be 70% right than to be 100% in the dark.
+Trust me; it’s better to be 70% right than 100% in the dark.

 2. What is your handful of indicators predictive of success?

-Does your finance or operations team provide you 5 to 7 key metrics daily or weekly that can help you to monitor and manage your business?
-If so, the real question is, can you recite those metrics and what is driving the short-term trends of those key numbers?
+Does your finance or operations team provide you with 5 to 7 key metrics daily or weekly that can help you to monitor and manage your business?
+If so, the real question is, can you recite those metrics, and what drives the short-term trends of those key numbers?

 My very first consulting client was an injection molder.
 He cared about one number, just one.
 Machine hours.
-I found that odd as I was a bottom line guy all the way.
-His explanation was that he knew his costs so well that by knowing his machine hours each day, he could recite the top, middle and bottom lines with a strong degree of accuracy by the time the financials came out.
+I found that odd, as I was a bottom-line guy all the way.
+He explained that he knew his costs so well that by knowing his machine hours each day, he could recite the top, middle, and bottom lines with a strong degree of accuracy by the time the financials came out.
 He was usually very close.

 Knowing that one key number told him if his marketing function was deficient, if labor productivity was slipping, or if his machinery was not firing on all cylinders.
-His staff was so well trained that his key number was supported with a “why” behind every negative trend in addition to suggestions on how to resolve it.
+His staff was so well trained that his key number was supported with a “why” behind every negative trend and suggestions for resolving it.

 Ace this question, and you are a member of a very select few.
 While this question may not seem cash-like, the correlation between great metrics and cash flow management is high.
 That applies to the topics in the following three questions.

-3. How timely are your meaningful financial statements?
+3. How timely are your meaningful and actionable financial statements?

-Do you receive meaningful financial reporting by the third or fourth day of every single month, and if so, what is your trailing 12-month, nine-month, and three-month profit before taxes along with operating cash flow and free cash flow?
+Do you receive meaningful financial reporting by the third or fourth day of every month, and if so, what is your trailing 12-month, nine-month, and three-month profit before taxes, along with operating cash flow and free cash flow?

-When I became a Free Agent CFO™ in 2001, I decided I was going to deliver financial intelligence in the same way that was found in much larger organizations.
+When I became a Free Agent CFO™ in 2001, I decided I would deliver financial intelligence in the same way that was found in much larger organizations.
 I was taken aback when my second client told me, “Mark, this is the first time I’ve ever understood my numbers.”
 At the time, one of the most prominent CPAs in his town was generating his monthly financials.
-Incidentally, he’s still a client today, and probably one of the most financially intelligent CEOs I’ve ever served.
-He went on to say his banker passed around the reporting because they were not used to that type of management analysis.
+Incidentally, he’s still a client today and probably one of the most financially intelligent CEOs I’ve ever served.
+He said his banker passed around the reporting because they were not used to that type of management analysis.